 “When we arrived at St. Jude, it was like our world opened up,” said Darnita.
 St. Jude doctors changed the dosage of one of Elani’s medications, hydroxyurea.
 Almost immediately, her family saw a change in her.
 “With an increase in the hydroxyurea and having the clinic at St. Jude, Elani has been hospitalized less,” Darnita explained.

 Elani’s care team at St. Jude has also helped her understand more about sickle cell disease.
-She interacts with other sickle cell patients, and Darnita has watched her daughter to blossom.
+She interacts with other sickle cell patients, and Darnita has watched her daughter blossom.
 “Elani knows she’s not struggling with this alone,” said Darnita.
 “She sees other kids at the hospital and they’re doing ballet and playing sports and traveling.
 The connection St. Jude has provided for her has helped her so much.”

 Elani is a creative teen who loves to cook, make crafts and dance.
 She visits St. Jude for monthly appointments.

-“Thanks to St. Jude, were able to get off the sidelines of life,” Darnita said.
+“Thanks to St. Jude, we were able to get off the sidelines of life,” Darnita said.
 “Elani joined a dance team.
 Our whole world has opened up.”

-This Mother's Day, our St. Jude families depend on supporters like you
+St. Jude families depend on supporters like you